azshjones12/EventManagement3/README.md

 #### Authentication
 1. User can register
 *     POST: /users/register
-2. User's password is encrypted using hashing and salting
+2. User's password is secured using hashing and salting
 3. User can login
 *     POST: /users/login